 BASIS FOR CHANGE: The word 'below' is replaced with the hydrologic term 'downstream of' in the segment description.
-Surveys conducted by the Department during 2004 and 2013 documented access to the Rio Peñasco, which also has sites noted for fishing and other recreational activities.
-Brantley Reservoir (downstream water body) is classified as primary contact use and criteria.
-The State is required, from time to time or at least every three years such as during the Triennial Review, to regularly conduct an evaluation of all water bodies with uses not consistent with CWA Section 101(a) goals and if new information indicates the goals are attainable, revise its standards to reflect those uses (40 CFR 131.20).
-The Department has no evidence that this use is not attainable and information provided above would indicate that primary contact use is existing and likely attainable.
+Also, the State shall from time to time, but at least once every three years, review applicable water quality standards and, as appropriate, modify and adopt standards.
+Any water body segment with water quality standards that do not include the uses specified in 40 CFR § 131.20 shall be re-examined to determine if any new information has become available.
+If such new information indicates that the uses specified in the CWA Section 101(a)(2) are attainable, the State shall revise its standards accordingly.
+The Department has no evidence that this use is not attainable and information indicates that primary contact use may be existing and is likely attainable.
 To be consistent with the latest EPA recommendations for recreational contact and CWA 101(a) goals (77 FR71191, November 29, 2012), the designated use for secondary contact is upgraded to the primary contact use with corresponding criteria.